Grand jury

-A grand jury is a jury—a group of citizens—empowered by law to conduct legal proceedings, investigate potential criminal conduct, and determine whether criminal charges should be brought.
+A grand jury is a jury empowered by law to conduct legal proceedings, investigate potential criminal conduct, and determine whether criminal charges should be brought.
 A grand jury may subpoena physical evidence or a person to testify.
 A grand jury is separate from the courts, which do not preside over its functioning.

-Originating in England during the Middle Ages, grand juries are only retained in two countries, the United States and Liberia.
-Other common law jurisdictions formerly employed them, and most others now employ a different procedure that does not involve a jury: a preliminary hearing.
+Originating in England during the Middle Ages, modern examples include grand juries in the United States, and to a lesser extent, Liberia.
+In Japan, there are citizen Prosecutorial Review Commissions which review cases that have been dropped by the prosecution, but they are not required for an indictment like in the previous two.

 Grand juries perform both accusatory and investigatory functions.
-The investigatory functions of grand juries include obtaining and reviewing documents and other evidence, and hearing sworn testimonies of witnesses who appear before it; the accusatory function determines whether there is probable cause to believe that one or more persons committed a particular offense within the venue of a district court.
+The investigatory functions of grand juries include obtaining and reviewing documents and other evidence, and hearing sworn testimonies of witnesses who appear before it; the accusatory function determines whether there is probable cause to believe that one or more persons committed a particular offense within the jurisdiction of a court.
+While most grand juries focus on criminal matters, some civil grand juries serve an independent watchdog function.
+Around the 18th and 19th-century in Ireland and the U.S., grand juries were occasionally formed to pass or approve public policy.

-In Ireland, for a period, they also functioned as local government authorities: "They fixed the salaries of public officers; they regulated prisons and houses of correction; they levied funds for the support of hospitals; they made and repaired roads and bridges, and they framed accounts of the expenses incurred in these matters...
-They determined what public works should be undertaken — what price should be paid for them, and who were the individuals that should undertake them, and be responsible for their completion.
-They settled the amount of the local taxation of the county, and, under their direction, it was levied from the actual occupiers of the land.".
-In Japan, the Law of July 12, 1948, created the Kensatsu Shinsakai (Prosecutorial Review Commission or PRC system), inspired by the American system.

-The grand jury (from the French word grand meaning "large") is so named because traditionally it has more jurors than a trial jury, sometimes called a petit jury (from the French word petit meaning "small").
-A grand jury in the United States is usually composed of 16 to 23 citizens, though in Virginia it has fewer members for regular or special grand juries.
+The grand jury (from the French word grand meaning "large") is so named because traditionally it has more jurors than a trial jury, sometimes called a petty or petit jury (from the French word petit meaning "small").

+A grand jury in the United States usually has 16 to 23 members, though in Virginia it has fewer members for regular or special grand juries.

 Purpose

+The grand jury has been described as a "shield and sword" that has both an offensive purpose and defensive purpose.
+It has been called the shield of the people against the power of the crown; though Green says this is a myth.
+It has been described as the "sword of the people" and as a sword of the crown.

+Criminal

 The function of a grand jury is to accuse persons who may be guilty of a crime, but the institution is also a shield against unfounded and oppressive prosecution.
 It is a means for lay citizens, representative of the community, to participate in the administration of justice.
 It can also make presentments on crime and maladministration in its area.
 Traditionally, a grand jury consists of 23 members.

 The mode of accusation is by a written statement of two types: